CollinHeist/TitleCardMaker/docs/getting_started/index.md

 [^1]:
-    - For Linux, I will assume you know what a Terminal is :wink:.
+    - For Linux, I will assume you know what a Terminal is :wink:
     - For Mac users, this is `Terminal` and can be found via the Spotlight
     - For Windows users, this is `Command Prompt` or `PowerShell`.
 Both can be accessed from the search menu